[GEOTITLE] [GEOADDRESSONE] [GEOADDRESSTWO] [GEOPHONE] Directions

 About Us

 Since 1972, Pueblo Tires & Service has proudly serviced South Texas with all auto repair and tire needs from routine oil changes to engine repair.
-Offering the area’s most comprehensive selection of new tires, used tires, auto repair and general vehicle maintenance, Pueblo Tires & Service is thrilled to assist customers in attaining their most reliable vehicle and tires.
+Offering the area’s most comprehensive selection of new tires, auto repair and general vehicle maintenance, Pueblo Tires & Service is thrilled to assist customers in attaining their most reliable vehicle and tires.
 Schedule an appointment and see why Pueblo Tires & Service is South Texas’ first choice for tires and auto repair for any budget!